January 15, 2026

 Technology handles routine wealth management brilliantly, but certain situations still benefit from human expertise:

 Complex financial situations.
-Multiple income streams, business ownership, stock options, inheritance planning, trust management—these scenarios involve nuances algorithms can't fully navigate.
+Multiple income streams, business ownership, stock options, inheritance planning, trust management — these scenarios involve nuances algorithms can’t fully navigate.

 Major life transitions.
-Divorce, sudden windfall, career change, early retirement—emotional and strategic complexity benefits from human guidance.
+Divorce, sudden windfall, career change, early retirement — emotional and strategic complexity benefits from human guidance.

 Estate planning.
 Coordinating wills, trusts, beneficiaries, and tax implications requires legal and financial expertise beyond portfolio management.

 Behavioral coaching.
-Preventing panic selling during market crashes or overconfidence during bull markets—human advisors provide emotional discipline some investors need.
+Preventing panic selling during market crashes or overconfidence during bull markets — human advisors provide emotional discipline some investors need.

 Preference for relationships.
 Some people simply prefer discussing finances with humans rather than algorithms.
 That’s valid.

-The key question isn't "technology or human" but "which services require human expertise versus algorithmic efficiency?"
-Many investors find hybrid approaches optimal—technology handles routine portfolio management while humans provide strategic guidance for complex decisions.
+The key question isn’t “technology or human” but “which services require human expertise versus algorithmic efficiency?”
+Many investors find hybrid approaches optimal — technology handles routine portfolio management while humans provide strategic guidance for complex decisions.

 How to Evaluate Wealth Management Technology